davs3275/sbs/med/collier.md

 is it perfected by them.
 From whence it follows that they can neither constitute the chief end of man, nor strictly contribute towards it.
-Farther, if these things Avere any real additions, how comes the con- tempt of them, and the being easy without them, to be so great a commendation ?
+Farther, if these things were any real additions, how comes the con- tempt of them, and the being easy without them, to be so great a commendation ?
 To balk an advantage would be folly if these things were truly good.
 But